 Change of Courses

-Students wishing to add or drop courses should consult the academic calendar for deadlines.
+Students wishing to add or drop courses should consult the academic calendar on the Registrar's Office website for deadlines.
 Failure to make schedule adjustments promptly and accurately may result in financial or academic penalties.

 Change of Departmental Program